Privacy Sandbox glossary

 Trusted Execution Environment (TEE)

-A trusted execution environment is a special configuration of computer hardware and software that allows external parties to verify the exact versions of software running on the computer.
+A secure configuration of computer hardware and software that allows external parties to verify the exact versions of software running on the machine without fear of exposure.
 TEEs allow external parties to verify that the software does exactly what the software manufacturer claims it does—nothing more or less.

 To learn more about TEEs used for the Privacy Sandbox proposals, read the Protected Audience API services explainer and the Aggregation Service explainer.